8 Best Back Exercises for Women (30-Minute Workout)

 4. Pull the weights back towards your hips, squeezing the shoulder blades together.

-5. With control, slowly lower the dumbbells back down to the starting position.
+5. Slowly lower the dumbbells back down to the starting position.

 two women performing single arm back rows or bird dog back rows